-Review of Tait Environmental Services May 16, 2011 Phase II Site Assessment Activities Conducted at Rio Santiago Project Site
+Review of Tait Environmental Services May 11, 2011 Phase II Site Assessment Activities Conducted at Rio Santiago Project Site

 In 2011, Tait Environmental Services Inc. (Tait) conducted a Phase II Environmental Site Assessment (Phase II) at the subject property in advance of a potential multi-use redevelopment plan for the site.
-Tait collected analytical data from multiple areas across the site.
+A copy of Tait's Phase II is presented in Appendix D. Tait collected analytical data from multiple areas across the site.
 The Phase II included soil matrix core samples limited to near-surface soils (those less than 10 feet below grade) and soil vapor samples.
 The collection of soil vapor samples included only anticipated footprints of planned site buildings that were part of the proposed development.
-Soil matrix core sample analyses were selected to evaluate the presence of residual petroleum hydrocarbon compounds, VOCs, metals, and pesticide concentrations from previous site operations.
+Soil matrix core sample analyses were selected to evaluate for the presence of residual petroleum hydrocarbon compounds, VOCs, metals, and pesticide concentrations from previous site operations.
 The soil vapor samples evaluated landfill gas impacts from the adjacent Villa Park Landfill.
 Soil matrix core and soil vapor samples were not collected in excavated areas or areas covered by soil stockpiles.